Back To Search Results

 Enhancing Healthcare Team Outcomes

-Oseltamivir is used widely worldwide for the treatment and prophylaxis of influenza illness, both confirmed and suspected cases.[6]
+Oseltamivir is used worldwide for treating and preventing influenza illness, both confirmed and suspected cases.[6]
 Consequently, clinicians should know the correct indications and uses of oseltamivir as guided by existing scientific evidence.
-IDSA (Infectious Diseases Society of America) guidelines include oseltamivir as one of the first-line drug therapy for influenza in their recommendations.[32][level I] IDSA suggests that clinicians consider the extended duration treatment in patients with immunocompromised conditions or severe lower respiratory tract involvement (acute respiratory distress syndrome or pneumonia).
+The IDSA (Infectious Diseases Society of America) guidelines recommend oseltamivir as a first-line drug therapy for influenza.[34]
+The IDSA suggests that clinicians consider extended treatment in patients with immunocompromised conditions or severe lower respiratory tract involvement (acute respiratory distress syndrome or pneumonia).

-When suspicion of influenza illness exists during the viral season in any adult or pediatric patient with chronic conditions or severe disease requiring hospitalization, the treating clinician must initiate oseltamivir treatment immediately, regardless of the duration of symptoms.[4]
-(Level I) The clinician must ensure that proper specimens are sent to the laboratory promptly for testing.
+If influenza is suspected during the viral season in any patient with chronic conditions or severe disease requiring hospitalization, the treating clinician must initiate oseltamivir treatment immediately, regardless of the duration of symptoms.[4]
+The clinician must ensure proper specimens are promptly sent to the laboratory for testing.
 Pathologists and clinical microbiologists are responsible for rapid testing and confirmatory results, including susceptibility testing, to ensure the optimal duration of therapy.
-If an immunocompromised condition is suspected, the treating clinician should consult an infectious disease specialist regarding the use of oseltamivir in influenza illness in an immunocompromised patient.[33]
-(Level III)
+If an immunocompromised condition is suspected, the treating clinician should consult an infectious disease specialist regarding the use of oseltamivir in influenza illness in an immunocompromised patient.[35]

-In pediatric and geriatric patients and neurodevelopmentally challenged patients, the treating clinician must partner with the nursing staff and family members to prepare the proper oseltamivir that the patient will tolerate without side effects.
+In pediatric and older patients and neurodevelopmentally challenged patients, the treating clinician must partner with the nursing staff and family members to prepare the proper oseltamivir that the patient will tolerate without side effects.
 In addition, a pharmacist must perform medication reconciliation and dispense the appropriate dosage form of oseltamivir.
-In overdose, a medical toxicologist should be consulted.
-Intensivist and pulmonologist consultation is vital in case of respiratory failure to deliver optimal ventilatory support in critically ill patients.[34]
+In an overdose, a medical toxicologist should be consulted.
+Intensivist and pulmonologist consultation is vital in case of respiratory failure to deliver optimal ventilatory support in critically ill patients.[36]
 Intentional overdose requires referral to a psychiatrist.
-Thus it is the responsibility of the entire healthcare team, such as clinicians (MDs, DOs, NPs, PAs), nurses, specialists, and pharmacists, to work with an interprofessional team approach that would maximize efficacy, minimize adverse events and translate to enhanced patient outcomes related to oseltamivir therapy.[Level 5]
+The responsibility of the entire healthcare team, including clinicians (MDs, DOs, NPs, PAs), nurses, specialists, and pharmacists, is to adopt an interprofessional approach to maximize efficacy, minimize adverse events, and ultimately enhance patient outcomes regarding oseltamivir pharmacotherapy.

 References